Psoriasis of Hands and Feet including Palmoplantar Pustulosis

 - For further patient counselling and education.

-- Where there is significant occupational disability.
+- Where there is significant physical, psychological, social or occupational difficulty.

 Pain can restrict the use of hands or walking.